- Contains 6 Component(s)

 Thirty-six percent of the 3.4 million producers counted in the census are women.
 Education will focus on all women including farmworker women and their employers on reporting violent incidents to authorities, making employees aware of their legal rights, safe work practices, medical referrals, treatment, and options including counseling if needed.
 Intended Audience: This training is intended primarily for health and safety professionals including but not limited to owner/operators, safety officers or specialists, managers, supervisors, safety coordinators, health safety and environmental interns and any person or persons who serve as safety personnel in an agricultural setting.

-Tractors and machinery have traditionally been a leading cause of fatal and nonfatal injuries on and around farms and ranches.
-The Planting the Seeds of Tractor and Machinery Safety webinar will cover the basic hazards associated with agricultural tractors and machinery and how to prevent injuries from these hazards.
+Tractors have traditionally been a leading cause of fatal and nonfatal injuries on and around farms and ranches.
+Other agricultural vehicles are adding to this trend.
+This webinar will cover the basic hazards associated with agricultural tractors and agricultural vehicles and how to prevent injuries from these hazards.

 |Access Date||Quiz Result||Score||Actions|